What if people who have directly faced poverty were involved in the decisions relating to addressing issues that keep people trapped in poverty?

 In recognition of this and the impact on family incomes of the pandemic, changes to national insurance levels and inflation, the Committee identified ‘Child and Family Poverty in Hartlepool’ as a critically important, crosscutting, priority issue for investigation.

-The Poverty Truth Commission will provide a space for those who play key roles in civic and business life in the Borough to work alongside those whose voices and insights are rarely heard in seeking to find common solutions, over an 18-month period.
+The Poverty Truth Commission will provide a space for those who play key roles in civic and business life in the Borough to work alongside those whose voices and insights are rarely heard in seeking to find common solutions, over 18 months.